funnythingz/rails-rspec-spork-factoryGirl-tutorial/README.md

-# Rails RSpec Spork FactoryGirl Tutorial
+# RSpec Tutorial of the Rails